Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ```

 Try to understand the above comparisons with some logic.
 Remembering without any logic might be difficult.
 JavaScript is somehow a wired kind of programming language.
-JavaScript code run and give you a result but unless you are good at it may not be the desired result.
+JavaScript code runs and gives you a result but unless you are good at it may not give the desired result.

-As rule of thumb, if a value is not true with == it will not be equal with ===.
+As a rule of thumb, if a value is not considered true with == it won't be equal with ===.
 Using === is safer than using ==.
-The following [link](https://dorey.github.io/JavaScript-Equality-Table/) has an exhaustive list of comparison of data types.
+The following [link](https://dorey.github.io/JavaScript-Equality-Table/) has an exhaustive list of comparisons of data types.

 ### Logical Operators

 The following symbols are the common logical operators:
-&&(ampersand) , ||(pipe) and !(negation).
+_&&_(ampersand) , ||(pipe) and !(negation).
-The && operator gets true only if the two operands are true.
+The _&&_ operator evaluates to true only if the two operands are true.
-The || operator gets true either of the operand is true.
+The _||_ operator evaluates to true if either of the operand is true.
-The ! operator negates true to false and false to true.
+The _!_ operator converts true to false and false to true through negation.

 ```js
 // && ampersand operator example